ln-komandur/linux-utils/why-not-snapd.md

 ### Prevent ubuntu from installing snap package again

-After completely removing snap packages, set a low priority for the snapd package to prevent Ubuntu from reinstalling it
+After completely removing snap packages, set a low priority for the snapd package to prevent Ubuntu from reinstalling it.

-Create and open a configuration file with `sudo gedit /etc/apt/preferences.d/nosnap.pref`

-Paste the following lines in the file to prevent the package installation from any repository:
+Copy and Paste the following lines as a whole, not line by line
 ```
+echo '
 # Prevent repository packages from triggering the installation of snap,
 # Forbids snapd from being installed by APT by using  Pin-Priority: -10

 Package: snapd
 Pin: release a=*
 Pin-Priority: -10
+' sudo tee /etc/apt/preferences.d/nosnap.pref
 ```

-Save the file and refresh package cache with `sudo apt update`
+`sudo apt update` #Refresh package cache

 ### Install Gnome Software in place of Snap Store (Ubuntu Software)